- What is NST?

 6. The fundamental guidance framework for healing from NST is doing the opposite of what the torturers do.
 This means understanding that the goal of the non-State torturers is to destroy her humanness by destroying her relationship with/to/for Self.
 Healing by doing the opposite requires reclaiming, re-constructing, her relationship with/to/for Self.
 It is painful work but liberating as it offers her the potential to break her state of captivity and prevent ongoing re-victimization.
 To achieve her safety she must also learn how to build safe and healthy relationships with others.
 If a woman as a child endured NST inflicted by parents, for example, she can develop a torture-parent-child-victim bond, similar to the Stockholm syndrome; this distorts her relational awareness leaving her vulnerable to on-going and to secondary re-victimization by like-minded family members or others.
 Healing requires recognizing that breaking these violent-based relational connections can be/is experienced as a loss and therefore grief can/will compound her suffering.

-7. It needs to be recognized that male and transgendered persons are also victims; that women and men can/do internalize misogynistic attitudes and behaviours that are destructive.
+7. It needs to be recognized that men can also victims; that women and men can/do internalize misogynistic attitudes and behaviours that are destructive.
 Our experience informs us that women are also perpetrators of the oppression of girls and other women, as well as being involved in the torture of girls and boys, of their own children, for pleasure, for profit and for relational belonging to a like-minded NST family/group.
 Healing makes it necessary to acknowledge and challenge the relational myth that all women/mothers are nurturers; it challenges the relational myth that all families are caring.

 8. It be recognized that appropriate social support has not been/is not present when there is socio-legal invisibilization of NST, its consequences, and the lack of NST educated professionals and communities.
 This creates complex perpetual crisis that hinders the healing processes.